Design #96 ©Heyman Yachts 2021

 UNDER SAIL

 Getting under sail is a simple matter of unfurling the sails at the push of a button.
 The helmsperson will be able to handle the PPH single handed, and all is within easy reach.
+The winches, the under-deck jib furling and the in-mast Selden mainsail furling are all electric as standard.

 A code 0 is offered but such a sail is often too much to handle for a short-handed crew.
 Instead, this sail is permanently mounted on an outer headstay, and just like the self-tacking jib it is furled by an under-deck electric furler.
 This sail will be so different from an ordinary Code 0 in practical use that we renamed it, instead using the classic term ‘reacher’.
 On an open reach, the sheet can be led via the end of the main boom for a more optimal shape.